stephanesql/scripts/README.md

 Contains some scripts related to xEvent. monitoring*.sql : scripts generating to create an xEvent session to track long running queries/transactions, a job to create this session every day to timestamp the xel file, and an example of reading the xel file.

+## postgresql/utilities
+Some utilities related to the cache (extension pg_buffercache) or to get objects size.